sunwooj-git/PRISM/README.md

 - Generated expression is sampled from the trained negative-binomial decoder (mean + dispersion), not literally observed counts — realistic in distribution, not a real cell.
-- Per-cell-type program-score conditioning follows a 3-tier fallback that matches `paper/bm_generation_v6.py`'s original `generate_bm_twostage_per_ct`
-  exactly: (1) the donor's own mean whenever they have at least one bone marrow-like cell of that type (verified this locates generated cells correctly even from single-digit samples; a low-sample-size note is printed below `prism.config.MIN_CELLS_PER_TYPE_FOR_CONDITIONING` cells, informational only), (2) the real reference population's per-cell-type mean for a type the donor has zero cells of, (3) the donor's own cross-type tail mean (over their full blood population, not just the bone marrow-like-gated subset) as a last resort only.
-- Output 1 (`celltype_proportions`) is the donor's own direct, empirical bone marrow-like cell-type composition.
-Generation itself (Output 3/4) uses a *separate* proportion estimate instead: k-NN retrieval against the real reference bone marrow cohort (k=20, matching the original pipeline's `paper/bm_retrieval_v4.py`/`generate_bm_from_blood_v3` exactly), which pools each of the donor's own top-10%-marrowness blood cells' nearest real reference neighbors and tallies their real cell types.
-This smooths over a donor's own sparse per-type label counts -- a cell type absent from a donor's own CellTypist labels can still get nonzero generated proportion if cells embedding near their bone marrow-like cells are common in the reference (verified directly: real patient8 blood only has direct labels for 3 of the 11 trained types among its bone marrow-like cells, but retrieval-based generation produces 5, each landing on its correct real reference cluster).
 - The CellTypist fine-to-coarse label mapping (`prism/_celltypist_map.py`'s `_build_coarse_map` / `_COARSE_RULES`) is the project's own rule, not
   independently re-verified in this workspace against the exact CellTypist